marieval/my-way-to-coding-2022/README.md

 - Java

 In 2019 (at the end of my maternity leave) I planned not to go back to my previous work at the university, but I intended to change my career and go to the world of coding.
 However, I got an offer to another work-challenge, so I went for it and (for the time being) left the idea of IT.
-However, I still felt attracted to coding and 3 years later, in 2022, I got back to it with the plan to revise and expand my knowledge of this topics and to accomplish my plan of a career change.
+However, I still felt attracted to coding and 3 years later, in 2022, I got back to it with the plan to revise and expand my knowledge of this topics.

 ## April 2022
 I revised the basics of HTML and CSS, and also the theory of JavaScript.